karbonbaron/HtmlRendererCore/README.md

 This package does library updates to latest and targets .NET 8 and uses PdfSharpMigraDoc package instead of PdfSharp

 This library offers Html to Pdf parsing for .Net Core projects using [PdfSharpCore](https://github.com/ststeiger/PdfSharpCore).
-We are currently using a preview version of this lib, as other older version did not support .Net 7 as well.

 Future updates will be focused at cleaning up the codebase and offering support for more advanced HTML rendering.
 Public pull requests welcome.